 The United States has a total coastline of around 95,471 miles, and 23 states and all five major territories have coasts of their own.

-The mainland U.S. has the Atlantic Ocean on the east, the Pacific Ocean on the west, the Arctic Ocean to the north of Alaska, and the Gulf of Mexico towards the southeast.
+The mainland U.S. has the Atlantic Ocean on the east, the Pacific Ocean on the west, the Arctic Ocean to the north of Alaska, and the Gulf of Mexico toward the southeast.

-Coastal areas are some of the most important habitat for migratory birds, nesting sea turtles, kelp forest-loving sea otters, sea ice-dependent seals and polar bears, anadromous fish like salmon, Florida manatees and many other species.
+Coastal areas play a crucial role in supporting a diverse array of wildlife, including migratory birds, nesting sea turtles, kelp forest-loving sea otters, sea ice-dependent seals and polar bears, anadromous fish like salmon, Florida manatees and many other species.

 Intertidal zones are areas of the shore that are above the water at low tide and below at high tide, like some estuaries and rocky tide pools.
-These areas are important habitat for invertebrates like abalone that often form the base of the food web along coasts.
+These areas support a rich diversity of species that interact within complex and resilient ecosystems.